-ARTICLE 7 ELIGIBILITY FOR EMPLOYEE BENEFITS
+ARTICLE 4 ELIGIBILITY FOR EMPLOYEE BENEFITS

 - A. Regular Employees: Regular employees are entitled to vacation, sick leave, leaves of absence without pay, and other benefits set forth in this section and as authorized by the District. - B. Introductory Employees: Introductory employees shall accrue vacation and sick leave credit but shall not be entitled to use vacation credit until successful completion of the introductory period.
-However, any vacation time accrued by working on a District holiday may be used prior to the end of the probation period.

-- C. Limited-term Employees: Limited-term employees shall not be entitled to any of the benefits set forth in this section. with the exception of those Limited-term employees who have been extended by Board approval for more than 1,000 hours of employment in a fiscal year, who will then become eligible for PERS retirement benefits. - D. Part-time Employees: Part-time employees shall accrue pro-rata vacation and sick leave credit based upon the hours actually worked by each employee, but shall not be entitled to use accrued vacation hours until successful completion of the introductory period.
+However, any vacation time accrued by working on a District holiday may be used prior to the end of the probation period. - C. Limited-term Employees: Limited-term employees shall not be entitled to any of the benefits set forth in this section. with the exception of those Limited-term employees who have been extended by Board approval for more than 1,000 hours of employment in a fiscal year, who will then become eligible for PERS retirement benefits. - D. Part-time Employees: Part-time employees shall accrue pro-rata vacation and sick leave credit based upon the hours actually worked by each employee, but shall not be entitled to use accrued vacation hours until successful completion of the introductory period.

-ARTICLE 8 OPTIONAL BENEFITS
+ARTICLE 5 OPTIONAL BENEFITS

-- A. A deferred compensation plan (IRS Section 457) is available to all regular employees.
+A. A deferred compensation plan (IRS Section 457) is available to all regular employees.
 Deferred compensation is an IRS-approved method of saving for retirement which includes deferring federal and state income taxes.
 Current District policy permits an employee to start, stop, increase, decrease, or change investment funds as often as he or she wishes without fees or penalties.
-The District does not contribute to the deferred compensation plan except as may be required by an individual employment contract. - B. A Section 125 Flexible Benefits Plan is provided.
-This plan provides the opportunity to participate in an Unreimbursed Medical Expenses flexible spending arrangements (FSA) Plan and a Dependent care Expense Reimbursement Plan on a pre-tax basis.
-Participants may contribute up to \$2,550 per yearthe maximum limit established by the Internal Revenue Service (subject to change per Internal Revenue Service).
+The District does not contribute to the deferred compensation plan except as may be required by an individual employment contract

+- B. A Section 125 Flexible Benefits Plan is provided.
+This plan provides the opportunity to participate in a flexible spending arrangements (FSA) Plan on a pre-tax basis.
+Participants may contribute up to the maximum limit established by the Internal Revenue Service (subject to change per Internal Revenue Service).
+The District does not contribute to the Section 125 Flexible Benefits Plan.
+A Section 125 Flexible Benefits Plan is provided.
+This plan provides the opportunity to participate in an Unreimbursed Medical Expenses Plan and a Dependent care Expense Reimbursement Plan on a pre-tax basis.
+Participants may contribute up to \$2,550 per year (subject to change per Internal Revenue Service).
 The District does not contribute to the Section 125 Flexible Benefits Plan. - C. Supplemental insurance coverage is also available through AFLAC Insurance.
 Employees pay premiums for this coverage.

-ARTICLE 9 RETIREMENT BENEFITS
+ARTICLE 6 RETIREMENT BENEFITS